I've sold my car - what now?

 If you are the registered keeper of the vehicle:

-- V5C vehicle registration document (your logbook).
+- V5C vehicle registration document (your log book).

-- All spare keys for your car.
+- All spare keys.

 - Photo ID (driving licence or passport).